Audit and Risk Committee

 (c) ordinary administrative expenses of the Committee that are necessary or appropriate in the carrying out its duties and responsibilities under this Charter;

-26. Discuss risk assessment and risk management, including financial risk exposures at the Company and sector level, insurance risk management and management of risks related to nuclear, natural and environmental matters;
+29. Discuss the Company's annual financial risk assessment and risk management, with a focus on financial risk exposures at the Company and sector level;

-29. Prepare an audit committee report as required by the rules and regulations of the SEC to be included in the Company’s annual proxy statement;
+32. Prepare an Audit Committee report as required by the rules and regulations of the SEC to be included in the Company’s annual proxy statement;

 Limitation of Audit Committee’s Role